Women's World Chess Championship 1978: 1977-78 Candidates matches

 The top three from each of the two Interzonals were joined by seeded players Alexandria and Levitina, the finalists from the last Candidates Tournament.
 These eight players contested a knock-out series of matches.
 Sixteen-year-old Chiburdanidze beat Kushnir in the final, earning the right to challenge reigning champion Gaprindashvili.

 1978 Championship Match

-The championship match was played in Tbilisi in 1978.
+The championship match was played in Tbilisi from August 19 to October 12, 1978.
 A close match ended with a victory for 17-year-old Chiburdanidze against her twenty-year older opponent.